Alex-Costea/Wiles/README.md

 Miscellaneous:
 - Declaring `main` method optional when using no other methods
 - `;` can be specified or inferred from newline
 - Language is statically, strongly typed with some type inference
-- `for` can't use already declared variable

 ## Examples
 ### Hello World